Ten Ways to Introduce Competition to Young Tennis Players

 • Competitions outside their class but still at the facility (club) where they practice.

 • Competitions outside the club that are further away and against other players or clubs.
-Perhaps on a Junior Team Tennis (JTT) team.

 • USTA Tournaments

 I know I have made mistakes when I have tried to ask for too much commitment from these still uncommitted families.
 If you ask them to give up a whole day and travel far away, they will lose interest.
 Just remember what the local soccer and T-ball teams do.
-They have nearby competitions that get wrapped up within an hour or two at the most.
+They have nearby competitions that wrap up within an hour or two at most.
 That is who we are competing against.

 Here is how it works…